JaGuard: Position Error Correction of GNSS Jamming with Deep Temporal Graphs: Methodology and Experimental Details

+To further highlight the advantages of our proposed model over the baselines, especially in terms of performance and data efficiency, we conducted an additional experiment in which we analyzed the effects of different test-train split ratios.
+The experiment was conducted utilizing random shuffle splits across a range of ratios from 10:90 to 90:10 with a step of 10.
+At each split, the experiments were repeated ten times.

-\subsection{Ablation study}
+\subsection{Ablation Study}

-To systematically evaluate the impact of key hyperparameters and justify our architectural choices, we conducted a comprehensive ablation study.
-The primary goals of this study were to determine the optimal input window size for capturing temporal dynamics and to assess the effect of the model's hidden layer dimensionality on its predictive performance.

-The study was performed on the most challenging interference scenarios common to both receiver types: the continuous wave (cw) and triple continuous wave (cw3) jamming modes at their highest power level (-45 dB).
+To evaluate key hyperparameters and justify our architectural choices (Section~\ref{sec:model}), we conducted an ablation study on the most challenging interference scenarios common to both receivers: CW and $3\times$CW jamming at -45\,dBm.

-A crucial hyperparameter is the input window size, which defines the length of historical data the model uses to make a prediction.
-We evaluated a range of window sizes: 5, 10, 14, 20, 28, 35, 40, 56, 70, and 140.
-These values were specifically chosen as they are divisors of the total 280-second measurement duration.
-To prevent data redundancy and ensure that each data point contributes uniquely to the training process within an epoch, we employed non-overlapping windows by setting the stride equal to the window size in each experiment.

-Our model architecture is intentionally designed with a single graph convolutional recurrent layer (\gls{heterogclstm}).
-This choice is informed by our star-graph data formulation, where all satellite nodes connect directly to the central receiver node.
-In this topology, information is exchanged between all relevant entities within a single message-passing step, making additional layers computationally redundant as they would not capture longer-range dependencies.
-Therefore, instead of varying the model's depth, we focused on the impact of its capacity.
-We experimented with different sizes for the hidden dimension, training and evaluating separate models with dimensions of 16, 32, 64, 128, and 256 to inspect the impact of model complexity on performance.
-The results of the conducted ablation study are provided in the following Section \ref{sec:res:ablation}.
+The study varied window sizes: 1, 5, 10, 14, 20, 28, 35, 40, 56, 70, 140, which are all divisors of the 280\,s measurement duration, using non-overlapping strides, and hidden dimensions: 16, 32, 64, 128, 256.
+Since the star topology limits the useful depth to a single layer (Section~\ref{sec:model}), we focused on width rather than depth.